Layan002/robocar/README.md

 # Parts used:
 ## Sofrtware
+### SolidWorks
 To design the mechanical part such as Chassis and the pyramid I used SolidWords, which is a CAD for best experience for industrial designs.
+### Arduino IDE
+To write the code for all the components connected to the Microcontroller of the Arduino Uno.
+They are all integrated by my skills in programming.
+I did not use any open source to write my code, just depending on my knowledge.
+Finally achieving the goal.

 ## Hardware
 - Microcontroller (Arduino Uno)